 The ability to carry a tune would be an advantage, since many jobs involve singing.
 However, this is not always imperative since our clients may just be looking for a specific voice for a narration or for reciting a product name.

 Please complete the registeration procedure on our register page.
-We may ask you to come in to record a free demo at our in-house studio.

 Your child will need a vocal demo so that our clients have a sample of his/her voice.
 If necessary, we can arrange to do a demo recording at our in-house studio.
 Please register first to do this.